brown-ccv/honeycomb-docs/docs/CI.md

 More specifically, the following workflows are included:
-* `build.yaml`: Every time an Pull Request is open, or a push is made to the `main` branch, the software is built and tests are run for all platforms and `at-home` and `clinic` configurations.
+* `build.yaml`: Every time an Pull Request (PR) is opened, or a push is made to the `main` branch, the software is built and tests are run for all platforms and `home` and `clinic` settings.
 This workflow does not build and upload desktop installers
-* `package.yaml`: Create installers for all platforms and `at-home` and `clinic` configurations on demand <sup>1</sup>.
-The installer/executable is uploaded as an artifact and it is available for download from the GitHub Actions tab.
-This also builds PsiTurk version, and deploys to GitHub pages a web version of the application.
+* `package.yaml`: Create installers for any/all platforms for the `home` and `clinic` setting on demand <sup>1</sup>.
+The installers/executables are uploaded as artifacts and are available for download from the GitHub Actions tab.
+This also builds PsiTurk version when linux or all operating systems are selected
-* `release.yml`: Every time an a Tag is released, installers are created and uploaded as packages.
+* `release.yml`: Every time a Tag is released, installers are created and uploaded as packages.
 This also builds PsiTurk version, and deploys to GitHub pages a web version of the application.

 <sup>1</sup> On-demand workflows are triggered manually from the GitHub Actions tab.
-Each GitHub organization/individual has a quota on storage.
+Each GitHub organization/individual has a quota on storage on private repositories.
 Uploading artifacts counts against your quota.
-You should configure your workflows to only upload what you need.
+You may consider configuring your workflows to only upload what you need.

 ## Download your bundled executable to install and run your task